gusvalladolid/ngCSShtml/README.md

 ## Create a new project with Angular

-Run `ng new name-project`, to create a new project then change the direcroty to access de Angular App and check the modules and components of this framework.
+Run `ng new name-project`, to create a new project then change the directory to access de Angular App and check the modules and components of this framework.

 ## Development server